citysciencelab/urban-model-platform/docs/content/index.md

 - Authorization and authentification 🔐
 - GeoServer integration 🌍
 - Ensemble Modeling 🔄
-- Open Source 💻
+- Open Source (GPL-3.0 License) 💻

 ## Getting started
 To get started with the Urban Model Platform, follow these steps:

-1. Check out our [Quickstart Guide](./intro/02-quick_start.md) to get familiar
+1. Check out our [Quickstart Guide](quickstart) to get familiar
-2. Learn about the [Platform Architecture](./architecture/overview.md) to understand its components and workflows.
+2. Learn about the [Platform Architecture](architecture-overview) to understand its components and workflows.
 3. Set up a local development environment by following the [Development Setup](./developers/dev_environment_setup.md) instructions.
 4. Contribute to the project by following our [Contributing Guidelines](./intro/03-contributing.md).